INCF/old_nineml_repo/getting-involved/index.md

 ## Raise an issue

 Find a problem with the specification or want to suggest an enhancement?
 Please file an issue in the [9ML issue tracker](https://github.com/INCF/nineml/issues).
-But before you do please search through the existing issues to see whether a similar issue has already been raised.
+But before you do please search through the existing issues to see whether a similar issue has already been raised, and if so, add your comment there instead.

 ## Write a component class